meilisearch/documentation/guides/advanced_guides/configuration.md

 - The server provider: (*Optional*).
 - The database size.
 - The last update time.
-- The number of updates per index.
+- The number of updates.
 - The number of documents per index.

 **The index names are hashed.**